franflorido/COVID-19SpainDataVisualization_Advanced/Readme.md

 ![results2021](./content/results2021.PNG "affected coronavirus 2021")

-In order to perform that first we had to get the actualiced .json file containig the COVID data.
+In order to perform that we had to get the actualiced .json file containig the COVID data.
 The data I used came from this website.

 https://covid19.secuoyas.io/api/v1/es/ccaa?fecha=2020-04-01